slinkp/inheritance_talk/slides.rst

 ------------------------

 - multiple inheritance gone bananas.
-- easy to assemble lego-style iff you understand the classes and how they interact.
+- easy to *assemble* lego-style iff you understand the classes and how they interact.
+- very hard to *understand* if you don't.
 - internal interactions get VERY complex
-- very hard to understand if you don't.
-- very hard to debug a concrete class made by someone else, or by yourself last month
+- hard to debug a concrete class made by someone else, or by yourself last month
 - python 2 does not give us many tools to talk about contracts, so you really have to read every line to understand what the implicit contract is.
 What can I mix this into?

 ----